Degree Programs

 Graduation Requirements

-The Bachelor’s degree program in Theology requires the completion of a minimum of 120 semester units of credit and the passage of a comprehensive exam.
+The Bachelor’s degree program in Education requires the completion of a minimum of 120 semester units of credit and the passage of a comprehensive exam.
 The units can be a combination of transfer credits and completion of course work with a Grade Point Average of C (2.0).
 At least 25 percent of the completed work must be in general education.
-As much as 75 percent of the 126 semester units (or 94 semester units) may be satisfied through transfer credit.
+As much as 75 percent of the 120 semester units (or 94 semester units) may be satisfied through transfer credit.
 A minimum of 25 percent of the credits must be completed at Hayfield University.
 In addition to the course work, to graduate, the student must be examined on his/her knowledge of the Bible by a written examination.
 To pass, a student must correctly answer a minimum of 100 out of 150 questions (75 from the Old Testament and 75 from the New Testament).
 Exam Procedure.
 The student will secure the request form to take the examination and the request shall be submitted 10 days prior to the date of the examination.
 The examination shall be taken at any regularly scheduled testing period.
 The student will be allowed to retake the examination as many times as the student wishes.

 Course Titles and Level